The Global Indian Wednesday, February 1 2023

 A post shared by Akshai Sarin (@akshaisarin)

-A multi-faceted career, spanning music management to disruptive marketing, creative entrepreneurship and social impact work, it’s hard to see how it all ties together for the social entrepreneur, who speaks to Global Indian from Singapore where he is in talks with investors.
-To him, the common thread is fairly clear – the desire to change the way we function as a society – to go from a mindset of scarcity and competition to one that is introspective and generous.
+With such a multi-faceted career, spanning music management to disruptive marketing, creative entrepreneurship and social impact work, it’s hard to see how it all ties together for the social entrepreneur.
+To him, though, the common thread is fairly clear – the desire to change the way we function as a society – to go from a mindset of scarcity and competition to one that is introspective and generous.
 All stemming from a spiritual bent developed early on, which led him to meditation, yoga and healing.

 Interestingly, his career began in music management (2004), when he stumbled upon an advert on Craigslist in London – the chance to manage Surinder Sandhu, creator of the Saurang Orchestra.
 The prolific musician who studied at London School of Music, also has an impressive music verse as a Universal and Sony artist.
 And wait for this, he has also performed alongside icons like Beyonce, Black Eyed Peas, Deadmau5, etc.